 Welcome to the Brave Bison privacy notice.

 Brave Bison respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit a this website operated by a Brave Bison company (regardless of where you visit it from), when you receive services from a Brave Bison company or when you attend an event organised by a Brave Bison company and will tell you about your privacy rights and how the law protects you.
 Whenever we refer to “this website” or “website” we are referring to the relevant Brave Bison website which you have visited and whenever we refer to “services” or “event” we are referring to the services or event provided by the relevant Brave Bison company.

 Purpose of the privacy notice

 This privacy notice is issued on behalf of the Brave Bison group of companies so when we mention “Brave Bison”, "we", "us" or "our" in this privacy notice, we are referring to Brave Bison Limited for personal data collected and processed through this website and the relevant trader in the Brave Bison group responsible for processing your personal data for the purposes of our services.
-For information purposes, Brave Bison trades through Brave Bison Limited (07634543), Greenlight Digital Limited (03314461), Greenlight Commerce Limited (09690841) and Best Response Media Limited (06973196) and Social Chain Limited (09166785).
+For information purposes, Brave Bison trades through Brave Bison Limited (07634543), Greenlight Digital Limited (03314461), Greenlight Commerce Limited (09690841), and Best Response Media Limited (06973196) and Social Chain Limited (09166785).
 Brave Bison is the controller and responsible for this website.